-The Haiti earthquake occurred in a seismically active region on January 12, 2010.
-Haiti and the Dominican Republic were both hit by the earthquake.
-People had cut many of the trees in Haiti for firewood to when they cooked.
+When the earthquake struck 70% of the people in Haiti were living below the poverty line.
+The poor people of Haiti were especially affected by the earthquake because they had cut many of the trees on the island for firewood and to use when cooking their meals.
 The bare hills increased the impact of the earthquake and the human suffering in the country.

 Haiti and the Dominican Republic share the island of Hispaniola.
 The Caribbean Plate is slipping eastward in relation to the North American Plate.
 The 7.0 magnitude earthquake occurred where the plates had been locked for 250 years prior to the rocks rupturing.
 The part of the fault line that broke was 40 miles long and slipped about six feet.

 The earthquake epicenter was sixteen miles west of Haiti's capital city Port-au-Prince.
 Three million people were affected by the earthquake.
-It is estimated that 230,000 people died, 300,000 people were injured and 1,000,000 people were made homeless by the earthquake.
+It is estimated that 250,000 people died, 300,000 people were injured and 1,000,000 people were made homeless by the earthquake.
 Today humanitarian aid from countries around the world continues to help the people of Haiti rebuild their lives.

 The 2010 Haiti earthquake was a 7.0 magnitude earthquake.
 The focus of the earthquake was 6.2 miles below the surface of the Earth.
 Because of its shallow depth the earthquake had a devastating effect on the country.